php-http/documentation/plugins/vcr.rst

 The recorder
 ************

 The recorder records and replays responses.
-The plugin provide a two recorders:
+The plugin provides two recorders:

 * ``FilesystemRecorder``: Saves the response on your filesystem using Symfony's `filesystem component`_ and `Guzzle PSR7`_ library.
 * ``InMemoryRecorder``: Saves the response in memory. **Response will be lost at the end of the running process**